AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What It Doesn’t Cover

-Most gap insurance policies do not cover the insurance deductible.
-For example, let’s say you have a $500 deductible on your collision coverage, after which your insurance pays out the value of the car.
+• Insurance deductibles: Typically, gap insurance does not cover your deductible, although some policies might.
+Let’s say you have a $500 deductible on your collision coverage, after which your insurance pays out the value of the car.
 Gap insurance will help you cover the difference between the actual value of the car and what you owe on the loan, but it won’t go toward the $500 deductible.
-That said, gap policies occasionally cover the deductible too.

 Gap Insurance vs. Collision Coverage vs. Comprehensive Coverage